SwissDataScienceCenter/renku/docs/admin/prerequisites/certificates.rst

 [TODO add simple deployment to test certificates and steps to do it]

-B. Generate manually
+Generate manually
 --------------------

 [TODO generate certificate crt]

-Add the previously created certificate as a secret to Renku namespace.
+Add the previously created certificate as a secret to the ``renku`` namespace.

 .. code-block:: console